 When did Sunday become a holiday in India?

 Sunday became a holiday in India on 10th June 1890.
-It was Narayan Meghaji Lokhande, whose 7 years struggle for one day leave to british rulers has been approved by them on this day.
+It was Narayan Meghaji Lokhande, whose 7 years of struggle for one day leave to British rulers has been approved by them on this day.

 Is Sunday a national holiday?

-Sunday, which is being treated as a holiday in all the public and private sectors, and everyone is accustomed to relax on this day, but the fact is that the Government of India has never issued any orders regarding this holiday till now.
+Sunday is treated as a holiday in all the public and private sectors but the fact is that the Government of India has never issued any orders regarding this holiday till now.

 Who declared Sunday as a holiday for the first time in the world?